zedr/clean-code-python/README.md

 **Not bad**:

-It"s better, but we are still heavily dependent on regex.
+It's better, but we are still heavily dependent on regex.

 ```python
 import re